-If a pupil needs to contact his or her parents or carers, they will be allowed to use the academy phone.
-Parents are advised not to contact their child via their mobile phone during the school day, but to contact the academy office;
+If a pupil needs to contact his or her parents or carers, they will be allowed to use the school phone.
+Parents are advised not to contact their child via their mobile phone during the school day, but to contact the school office;

-If a pupil breaches the academy policy, then the device will be confiscated and will be held in a secure place in the academy office.
-Mobile devices will be released to parents or carers in accordance with the academy policy.
+If a pupil breaches the school policy, then the device will be confiscated and will be held in a secure place in the school office.
+Mobile devices will be released to parents or carers in accordance with the school policy.